umputun/tg-spam/site/docs/index.md

 To keep the number of calls low and the price manageable, the bot uses the following approach:

 - Only the first message(s) from a given user is checked for spam.
 If `--paranoid` mode is enabled, openai will not be used at all.
 - OpenAI check is the last in the chain of checks.
-Unless `--openai.veto` is not set, the bot will not even call OpenAI if any of the previous checks marked the message as spam.
-However, if `--openai.veto` is set, it will be called and the message will be marked as spam only if OpenAI thinks so.
+By default (if `--openai.veto` is not set), the bot will not even call OpenAI if any of the previous checks marked the message as spam.
+This default mode makes spam detection stricter, helping detect more spam messages that otherwise could have slipped through the cracks.
+- Setting `--openai.veto` changes the workflow.
+In veto mode, OpenAI is called *only* if the message is classified as spam by other checks.
+The message is considered spam only if OpenAI confirms the decision.
+This helps reduce the number of false positives, making spam detection more careful.
 - By default, OpenAI integration is disabled.

 **Emoji Count**